arogozhnikov/einops/docs_src/pages/projects.md

 - For protein folding, see [implementation](https://github.com/lucidrains/invariant-point-attention)
-  of invariant point attention from alphafold 2
+  of invariant point attention from AlphaFold 2

 ## Community introductions to einops